GSkid/SkidLess/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;../RangeTesting_5Feb2020.txt<br>
 ./README.md<br>

 The most important directories here are Local_Master_RPI, which is where the main .cpp file is located as well as the binary executable, Local_Master_RPI_Testing, where you can find older versions of Local_Master_RPI used for testing, Multi_node, which contains the .ino file for the sensor nodes, Testing Results, which has a bunch of text files with results from testing, and the readme file.
-There are other, less notable directories in the repository but they don't contain any useful files or information.
+There are other, less notable directories not listed here that can be found in the repository but they don't contain any useful files or information.

 ## What is Intuitive Auto Irrigation
 Introducing Intuitive Auto-Irrigation (IAI), an intelligent way to go about everyday irrigation benefitting both water reserves and plant health.
 The system takes advantage of real-time sensor data and forecast predictions to trigger water delivery only when necessary, actively reducing the quantity of wastewater produced compared to traditional timer-based automatic irrigation systems.
 IAI implements a network of sensor nodes to get the most accurate data possible, even for those on a budget.